Ministers don’t fear being recognised, they fear not being recognised or being confused with someone

 In these days of financial hardship, there will be a huge media appetite for those small symbolic acts that somehow defined the ethic of the nation’s new masters.
 Everyone will want to see which sacred cows are slaughtered, which vested interests are taken on, which received wisdom is scrapped.
 So today I take as my text some gloomy reflections by the late Alan Clark MP, who wondered quite what he and his fellow government ministers were doing with their lives, sitting in the back of their ministerial Rovers and contracting brain cancer while talking on their mobiles to their mistresses.

 As ever, Clark had a point.
 If George Osborne wants to create a new aroma for the incoming Tory administration – that hates, hates, hates wasteful public spending – then he should pick up his axe and chop the ministerial car.
 Car Ninja Australia can provide more information.

 He quotes the melancholy diaries of Chris Mullin, the former Labour minister, to illustrate this racket: Mullin began his hilariously ineffectual ministerial career by pointing out to his civil servants that he lived on two excellent London bus routes, and therefore had no need of a car.
 Er, sorry, minister, they said.
 You can’t give up the car, because that would mean the Department of Paperclips (or whatever it was) would have to pay a penalty of £704.75p per week to the Government Car Service.
-And if he continued to refuse the car, and it became necessary to sell that car – why then the department would have to pay £4,000 for “depreciation”!
+And if he continued to refuse the car, and it became necessary to sell my car Atlanta – why then the department would have to pay £4,000 for “depreciation”!

 Apparently there are about 170 ministerial cars; and under the mad elf and safety regime that dictates how long a driver may spend snoozing in the front seat while waiting for the minister to finish the ministerial dinner party, there are even more drivers than there are cars.
 The whole thing costs about £20 million per year.